Responsibly Produced Products

 Eldorado’s supply chain forms an important stage in the lifecycle of the gold and precious metals we responsibly produce.
 Our contractors are a critical part of our workforce, contributing to areas including exploration, construction and other developments requiring specific resources and expertise, and we work with our suppliers to procure vital supplies for our workforce and operations, such as food, tools, equipment, machinery, or bulk materials.

-Eldorado acknowledges the importance of not only managing risks and implementing internationally recognized best practices in its own operations but extending these expectations to our contractors and down the supply chain.
-SIMS requires all contractors and suppliers to be evaluated and conduct their work according to minimum performance standards for health and safety, environmental, social, human rights and other facets of sustainability, such as complying with the MAC-TSM Prevention of Child and Forced Labour Verification Protocol.
+Eldorado acknowledges the importance of not only managing risks and implementing internationally recognized best practices in its own operations, but extending these expectations to our contractors and down the supply chain.
+SIMS requires all contractors and suppliers to be evaluated and conduct their work according to minimum performance standards for health and safety, environmental, social, human rights and other facets of sustainability, including:

 Human Rights